jlong4223/Hop-up---brew-API/README.md

 ## Future Enchancements
  - the ability to favorite and save beer from local storage
  - connecting to an API with more beers
+ - making a beers default image, the image that I have hard coded in